 Swimming and snorkeling are included stops, with reviews mentioning how refreshing and fun it is to dive into the sea far from the busy beaches.
 The boat’s stops for swimming are a major plus, especially if you’re a water enthusiast or just want a break from sightseeing to relax in the water.

 When the boat docks in Amalfi and Positano, you get about an hour in each town to explore on your own.
-It might not be enough for an in-depth exploration, but it’s perfect for a quick stroll, taking photos, or grabbing a gelato before heading back aboard.
+It might not be enough for an in-depth exploration, but it’s great for a quick stroll, taking photos, or grabbing a gelato before heading back aboard.

 The Itinerary: What You Can Expect